obany/iota2.js/README.md

 ## API Endpoints

-These API methods are implemented.
+These methods are implemented on the API client.

 * health()
 * info()